mit-rss/intro_to_git/README.md

 ### Generate your SSH Keys
 Follow the steps to enable your computer to interact with your github account via the Secure Shell.
 1. Follow the [instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to generate your SSH key and add it to the ssh-agent.
 Make sure to remember your passphrase if you have entered one.
-We recommend that you skip the passphrase(just hit enter).
+We recommend that you skip the passphrase (just hit enter).
 2. Follow the [instructions](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to add your SSH key to your Github account.

 ### Create a repository
 Follow these steps to create a new repository, and push your Linux exercise solution using the terminal.
 We expect everyone to complete this section - it should take you no time if you’re already familiar with git.
-1. Follow the [instructions](https://help.github.com/articles/create-a-repo/) to create your first github repository and call it `rss_lab1`.
+1. Follow the [instructions](https://help.github.com/articles/create-a-repo/) to create your first github repository and call it **rss_lab1**.
 2. Follow steps 1-7 on [cloning a repository](https://help.github.com/articles/cloning-a-repository/) to clone your own repository.
 If you have successfully generated your SSH key, cloning should go smoothly.
 This step may or may not ask you to enter your passphrase.
 3. Put your completed Linux exercise command template file in your new repository.
 4. Push the file to the remote using the terminal.
 You may follow these [instructions](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/#platform-linux) if you need guidance.

-### Conflicts and conflict resolution
-In this section, we will train you to handle some of the tricky situations you can get into using Git.
-In each exercise you will run into a problem, we will try to help you understand what the problem is, and then suggest places and commands to look into for a solution.
-Your task is to use the clues to fix the problem and help yourself proceed to the next exercise.

-#### Setup
+#### Setup Files
 1. Download these [files]() as a zip and extract them in your repository directory or the following command from your repository directory.
 `$ wget https://www.dropbox.com/s/06tl9mxw5e3a6po/Archive.zip`
 You should have rss_lab1/random_file.sh, rss_lab1/checks.sh, rss_lab1/random_file_generator.py,and rss_lab1/dream_within_a_dream.txt as well as what have already been there.